testing-region/rust-random-number-game/README.md

-# rust-random-number-game
+# Random Number Game

-A random number game in rust
+A random number game in rust.